Motivation

 also introduces a BIDS

 -like structure for organizing derivative (preprocessed) pupillometry data, as well as an intuitive workflow for inspecting preprocessed pupillometry epochs within beautiful, interactive HTML report files (see demonstration below ⬇️)!
+The package also includes gaze heatmaps that show the distribution of eye coordinates across the entire screen area, helping you assess data quality and participant attention patterns.
+These heatmaps are automatically generated in the BIDS reports and can also be created manually.

 Installation